venniseho/fashion-recommender-system/README.md

 - Implement Database [in progress]

 ## Recommender System
+- likely similar to weighted graph
+- need to figure out how to compute similarity score
+- has to take in feedback

 ## UI/UX
 - It would be convenient if I could turn it into an app but that may not be feasible